Qantas Frequent Flyer is the most popular frequent flyer program in Australia, with Qantas Points in high demand from it’s millions of members.

 Some current offers for Qantas Frequent Flyer earning Credit Cards

-Westpac's top-end Altitude Black card has a huge 100,000 bonus Qantas or Altitude points on offer plus a heap of ongoing card benefits, including Qantas or Priority Pass lounge invites and Starwood Preferred Guest Gold status.
+Westpac's top-end Altitude Black card has a 50,000 bonus Qantas or Altitude points on offer plus a heap of ongoing card benefits, including Qantas or Priority Pass lounge invites and Starwood Preferred Guest Gold status.